Niedermayer–Hentig Expedition: Epilogue

 After 1919, members of the Provisional Government of India, as well as Indian revolutionaries of the Berlin Committee, sought Lenin's help for the Indian independence movement.
 Some of these revolutionaries were involved in the early Indian communist movement.
 With a price on his head, Mahendra Pratap travelled under an Afghan nationality for a number of years before returning to India after 1947.
 He was subsequently elected to the Indian parliament.
-Barkatullah and C.R.
-Pillai returned to Germany after a brief period in Russia.
+Barkatullah and C. R. Pillai returned to Germany after a brief period in Russia.
 Barkatullah later moved back to the United States, where he died in San Francisco in 1927.
-Pillai was associated with the League against Imperialism in Germany, where he witnessed the Nazi rise to power.
+Pillai was associated with the League Against Imperialism and Colonial Oppression in Germany, where he witnessed the Nazi rise to power.
 Pillai was killed in 1934.
 At the invitation of the Soviet leadership, Ubaidullah proceeded to Soviet Russia, where he spent seven months as a guest of the state.
-During his stay, he studied the ideology of socialism and was impressed by Communist ideals.
-He left for Turkey, where he initiated the third phase of the Waliullah Movement in 1924.
-He issued the charter for the independence of India from Istanbul.
+During his stay, he studied the ideology of socialism and was impressed by communist ideals.
+He left for Turkey, where he initiated the third phase of the Waliullah Movement in 1924, and, from Istanbul, issued the charter for the independence of India.
 Ubaidullah travelled through the holy lands of Islam before permission for his return was requested by the Indian National Congress.
 After he was allowed back in 1936, he undertook considerable work in the interpretation of Islamic teachings.
 Ubaidullah died on 22 August 1944 at Deen Pur, near Lahore.

 Both Niedermayer and von Hentig returned to Germany, where they enjoyed celebrated careers.
 On von Hentig's recommendation, Niedermayer was knighted and bestowed with the Military Order of Max Joseph.
 He was asked to lead a third expedition to Afghanistan in 1917, but declined.
 Niedermayer served in the Reichswehr before retiring in 1933 and joining the University of Berlin.
 He was recalled to active duty during World War II, serving in Ukraine.
 He was taken prisoner at the end of the war and died in a Soviet prisoner of war camp in 1948.
 Werner von Hentig was honoured with the House Order of Hohenzollern by the Kaiser himself.
-He was considered for the Pour le Mérite by the German Foreign Office, but his superior officer, Bothmann-Hollweg, was not eligible to recommend him since the latter did not hold the honour himself.
+He was considered for the Pour le Mérite by the German Foreign Office, but his superior officer, Bethmann-Hollweg, did not hold the honour himself and therefore was not eligible to recommend him.
 Von Hentig embarked on a diplomatic career, serving as consul general to a number of countries.
 He influenced the decision to limit the German war effort in the Middle East during World War II.
 In 1969, von Hentig was invited by Afghan King Mohammed Zahir Shah to be guest of honour at celebrations of the fiftieth anniversary of Afghan independence.
 Von Hentig later penned (in German) his memoirs of the expedition.